Google Workspace

 There are two methods for collecting Google Workspace data:

-When using Collect to gather Gmail data, the metadata file is provided as a .csv file, an .xml file is also provided but not used.
-When using Collect to gather Google Drive data, the metadata file is provided as an .xml file.
+When using Collect to gather Gmail data, the metadata file is provided as a .csv file; an .xml file is also provided but not used.
+When using Collect to gather Drive data, the metadata file is provided as an .xml file.

 Relativity Collect: Gmail | Relativity Collect: Google Drive |

-When using Google Vault to gather Gmail data, download the [EXPORT_NAME].zip, ;and [EXPORT_NAME]-metadata.csv files.
-For Google Drive data, download the [EXPORT_NAME].zip and [EXPORT_NAME]-metadata.xml files.
-When collecting data manually from Google Vault, you must export Gmail data in MBOX format.
+When using Vault to gather Gmail data, download the [EXPORT_NAME].zip and [EXPORT_NAME]-metadata.csv files.
+For Drive data, download the [EXPORT_NAME].zip and [EXPORT_NAME]-metadata.xml files.
+When collecting data manually from Vault, you must export Gmail data in MBOX format.
 Relativity does not sync additional metadata if exported as a .pst file.

 Google Vault: Gmail | Google Vault: Google Drive |

-Note: If you have files saved in your root folder other than the supplemental metadata files, they are processed as loose individual files.
+- If you have files saved in your root folder other than the supplemental metadata files, Relativity processes them as loose individual files.

 The Google supplemental metadata files contain the fields listed below, all of which are available for mapping to Document object fields.

 The following table lists the metadata fields found in the Google Drive .xml file.
-Use these fields when processing Google Drive files with deduplication turned off.
+Use these fields for mapping Drive data.

 DocID | GoogleDrive/DocID | Long Text | A unique identifier for the file.
 For site exports, the value is the page ID. |